-You’re always being reminded that what you do today can affect your future and what you want to do.
-Take a moment to evaluate your current relationships and determine whether they can assist you at some capacity or (to be blunt) if they are simply holding you back.
+You’re constantly being reminded that what you do today can affect your future and what you want to do.
+Take a moment to evaluate your current relationships and determine whether they can assist you in some capacity or (to be blunt) if they are simply holding you back.

 Consider applying for part-time jobs that are related to the field you intend to pursue once you are out of school.
 Student support and advising are often available at college and university, so take advantage of them to figure out your next steps after graduation.